 In Lithuania, jobs requiring high skill levels dominate across all regions.
 Vilnius Region stands out with the highest share of high-skill jobs (61.5%), above the OECD average of 44%.
 Central and Western Lithuania has the highest proportion of medium-skill jobs, above the OECD benchmark of 30%.
 The share of low-skill jobs ranges from 16.7% in Vilnius Region to 25% in Central and Western Lithuania, highlighting notable regional variation in job skill composition.

 Skill mismatches are less prevalent in Lithuania than in the OECD overall: 20% of workers are in jobs that do not match their educational skill level, compared to 35% across OECD regions.
-This ranges from 34% mismatched workers in OECD to 16% in Vilnius Region.
+This ranges from 24% mismatched workers in Central and Western Lithuania to 16% in Vilnius Region.

 Labour shortages across regional labour markets